-Two other scenic drives are the Ethel Daw Scenic Drive (general

-(general access) north of Ravensthorpe on the way to Lake King
+Two other scenic drives are the Ethel Daw Scenic Drive (general access) just south of Ravensthorpe, and the Mt Madden Scenic Drive (general access) north of Ravensthorpe on the way to Lake King

 Camping and beaches

 Hopetoun is the town that provides access to some of the most pristine and secluded beaches in the region.
 Whilst these beaches are popular amongst the locals, tourists are generally not aware of these hidden gems.